fastify/fastify-swagger-ui/README.md

 #### validatorUrl

-[SwaggerUI](https://github.com/swagger-api/swagger-ui/) can automatically validate the given sepcification using an online validator.
+[SwaggerUI](https://github.com/swagger-api/swagger-ui/) can automatically validate the given specification using an online validator.
 To enable this behavior you can pass the [`validatorUrl`](https://github.com/swagger-api/swagger-ui/blob/master/docs/usage/configuration.md) option to this plugin which will be forwarded to SwaggerUI.